prashant4anand/2022/README.md

-# FATEsys2022
+# BenchSys2022

-### Website for the Second ACM SIGEnergy Workshop on Fair, Accountable, Transparent, and Ethical (FATE) AI for Smart Energy Systems and Environments (FATEsys)
+### Website for the First ACM SIGEnergy International Workshop on Advancements in Building Energy Benchmarking Systems (BenchSys)